KiptoonKipkurui/onyx-wind-mlops/README.md

 - publish a versioned bundle to a local model repository,
 - serve the ONNX model from a .NET 10 controller-based Web API with ONNX Runtime.

-The assignment is intentionally open-ended, so the default target is now a multiclass `next_event_type_60m` classifier.
+The default target is a multiclass `next_event_type_60m` classifier.
 It predicts the highest-priority turbine event/status type expected in the next hour from current SCADA signals, while avoiding obvious leakage fields such as availability and lost-production columns.

 ## Project Layout